Hair Growth Supplements vs Medication

 So let’s take a look at the science behind hair growth supplements and see if they’re really all they’re cracked up to be.

-While we’re here, we’ll look at how hair loss supplements measure up against our hair loss treatment — researched, tested, refined, and patented but still just one pill, taken daily.
+While we’re here, we’ll look at how generic hair supplements measure up against The Hairy Pill® — researched, tested, refined, and patented but still just one pill, taken daily.

 What Are Hair Growth Supplements?